micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-43-rashi_en.md

 <b>Because it was loathsome.</b> It is a hateful thing for the Egyptians to eat together with the Hebrews.
 Onkelos gives a reason for this.

 ### passuk 33
-<b>The first born according to his birthright.</b> He struck the goblet and announced, “Reuvein, Shimon, Leivi, Yehudah, Yissachar and Zevulen who are children of the same mother, be seated in this order which is the order in which you were born.”
+<b>The first born according to his birthright.</b> He struck the goblet and announced, “Reouven, Shimon, Levi, Yehudah, Yissachar and Zevulen who are children of the same mother, be seated in this order which is the order in which you were born.”
 So he did with all of them.
 Once he came to Binyomin, he said, “This one has no mother and I have no mother—let him sit beside me.”

 ### passuk 34
 <b>Portions.</b> [מַשְׂאֹת means] portions.
-<b>Five times as much.</b> Consisting of his portion as one of the brothers, as well as the portions of Yoseif, Osnas, Menasheh and Ephraim.
+<b>Five times as much.</b> Consisting of his portion as one of the brothers, as well as the portions of Yossef, Osnas, Menasheh and Ephraim.
 <b>They became intoxicated with him.</b> From the day that they sold him they had not drunk wine, nor did he drink wine, but on that day they drank.

 >Credit : primo.nli.org.il (metsudah)